+\begin{rem} As $\mathcal L \subset P$ is an immersed analytic submanifold (but not an analytic subvariety) of codimension $q = \dim G$, it might intersect algebraic subvarieties along a codimension $q$ immersed analytic submanifold.
+The condition in Theorem \ref{thmA} means that $V$ is atypical with respect to $\nabla$. \end{rem}

+Theorem \ref{thmA} can be used to prove most of the Ax-Schanuel type resuts recently obtained in the context of variations of mixed $\mathbb Z$-Hodge structure.

+In this context, the connection $\nabla$ is singular-regular and using a theorem of Andr\'e-Deligne, Chiu proved in \cite[Theorem 3.2]{Chiu}, that the $\nabla$-special subvarieties are then \emph{weakly special} ones.
+Then from Theorem \ref{thmA} one can recover the main result of Bakker and Tsimermann \cite[Theorem 1.1]{BakkerTsimermann2} on the Ax-Schanuel conjecture for variations of Hodge structures.
+Similarly, using Theorem A, one can recover the main result of Gao and Klinger \cite[Theorem 1.1]{GaoKlinger}, and Chiu \cite[Theorem 1.2]{Chiu0} on the Ax-Schanuel conjecture for variations of mixed Hodge structures.
+In fact, Chiu derives the more general variants of these results including derivatives \cite[Theorem 1.2 and Corollary 1.4]{Chiu} using Theorem \ref{thmA} together with the results of \cite{BBT}.

+Theorem \ref{thmA} also implies many recently proved functional transcendence results for uniformizing functions associated with discrete groups, many fitting into a generalization of the setting of \cite{Scanlon}.
+To that end, we give a consequence of Theorem A suited to covering maps by defining the notion of a $(G, G/B)$-structure on an algebraic variety $Y$ in Section 3.2.

-We will work, in this paper, with more general $(G,G/B)$-structures.
-For example, our theory allows for quotients of $\Omega$ (as above) by an arbitrary lattice $\Gamma\subset G(\m R)$.
-Furthermore, it also applies to the differential equations satisfied by conformal mappings of circular polygons \cite[Chapter 4]{circpoly}.
+For instance, these geometric structures includes algebraic varieties that are quotients of a bounded symmetric domain $\Omega$ by a lattice $\Gamma\subset G(\m R)$ in its group of holomorphic automorphisms.
+It also includes the differential equations satisfied by conformal mappings of circular polygons \cite[Chapter 4]{circpoly}.